Aderemi02/alx-system_engineering-devops/0x00-shell_basics/README.md

 13. The thirteenth script: listing the file type
 	- file tmp/iamafile: this is used to identify the type of file a particular file is.

+14. The fourteenth script: creating a symbolic link
+	- ln --symbolic -T /bin/ls _ls_: this is used to create a symbolic link(_ls_) to /bin/ls